ruitcatarino/pyttings/README.md

 3. Make your changes and ensure tests pass.
 4. Submit a pull request with a clear description of your changes.

 Please ensure your code follows the project's style and includes appropriate tests.
+See the `Makefile`.

 ---